Effective Date: September 04, 2007

 a.
 NASA Desk Guide for the Prevention of and Response to Workplace Violence, February 2008 (or latest version).

 a.
-The Assistant Administrator for Human Capital Management, the Assistant Administrator for Protective Services, and the Chief Health and Medical Officer shall:
+The Chief Human Capital Officer for Human Capital Management, the Assistant Administrator for Protective Services, and the Chief Health and Medical Officer shall:

 (1) Provide direction, oversight, and training for Agency prevention of and response to workplace violence policy and procedures.